 Porsche Taycan EV makes history by outselling Porsche 911 for the first time

-Porsche Taycan EV makes history by outselling Porsche 911 for the first time2 min read .
-Updated: 16 Oct 2021, 12:07 PM IST
+Porsche Taycan EV makes history by outselling Porsche 911 for the first time

 Porsche stated that sales of its all-electric Taycan model have moved past sales of Porsche 911 by a few hundred cars in the year through September.